Trans fat is double trouble for your heart health

 Trans fat is considered by many doctors to be the worst type of fat you can eat.
 Unlike other dietary fats, trans fat — also called trans-fatty acids — both raises your LDL ("bad") cholesterol and lowers your HDL ("good") cholesterol.

-A high LDL cholesterol level in combination with a low HDL cholesterol level increases your risk of heart disease, the leading killer of men and women.
+A diet laden with trans fat increases your risk of heart disease, the leading killer of men and women.
 Here's some information about trans fat and how to avoid it.

 What is trans fat?